Baertschi helps Miller get 350th win, Canucks beat Avalanche

+VANCOUVER, British Columbia (AP) -- Ryan Miller grew up idolizing John Vanbiesbrouck and Tom Barrasso.
+Now, his name sits alongside them in the NHL record books.

-VANCOUVER, British Columbia (AP) -- Sven Baertschi scored twice, including the tiebreaking goal on a power play with under four minutes to go, and Ryan Miller made 24 saves for his 350th career victory as the Vancouver Canucks beat the Colorado Avalanche 3-2 on Monday night.
+Miller made 24 saves, including a key stop in the waning seconds, to pick up his 350th career victory as the Vancouver Canucks beat the Colorado Avalanche 3-2 on Monday night.

+''It was something I had kind of identified that would be exciting to be a part of,'' Miller said of the milestone. ''I've been waiting a little longer than I thought.

+''It feels pretty good.
+You play a lot of hockey to reach that point.''

-Bo Horvat also scored to help the Canuck win four straight for the first time since opening the season 4-0-0.
-Henrik Sedin added two assists, while Daniel Sedin picked up an assist on the winning goal for the 600th of his career.
+Sven Baertschi had two goals and Bo Horvat also scored to help the Canucks win four straight for the first time since opening the season 4-0-0.
+Henrik Sedin added two assists, while Daniel Sedin picked up the 600th assist of his career on the winner.

+After Baertschi scored his second of the night and 10th of the season with a power-play goal on a rebound with 3:37 left in the third, Miller held the fort as the Avalanche pushed late.
+Loui Eriksson turned the puck over at his own blue line, forcing Miller to make a great stop on Colorado captain Gabriel Landeskog in tight moments before the final buzzer.

+''I try not to relax.
+They're going to take the chance at the line and they got their break,'' said Miller, the 21st goalie in NHL history to get to 350 wins. ''I just tried to be patient.''

 The Canucks got back to .500 for the first time since Oct.
 29 and improved to 6-2-1 over their last nine.